 It all boils down to this: the Eastern Conference champs vs. Western Conference Champs, winner take all.
 Toronto FC vs Seattle Sounders, both in the final for the first time in both their histories, seek the ultimate MLS prize.
-But the journey’s both teams endured to get here couldn’t have been more different.
+But the journey both teams endured to get here couldn’t have been more different.

 Often touted as an early pick to win the Eastern Conference in pre-season, Toronto fell just short of that target, but had an impressive season, only finishing 4 points behind leaders New York Red Bulls in what was their strongest season yet.
-Having reached the playoffs for only a 2nd time, and not previously scored in the playoffs, they now find themselves at the summit, scoring 17 goals in 5 games.
+Having reached the playoffs for only a 2nd time, having not even previously scored in the playoffs, now find themselves at the summit, scoring 17 goals in 5 games.
 That alone is enough for Seattle to be weary of.

 Greg Vanney’s side have 2 of the best strikers the MLS has to offer in Sebastian Giovinco and Jozy Altidore, the former notching up a combined goal/assist high of 17/15 respectively, and the latter’s recent run of form one of the most impressive in the league.